Aspie96/blog/content/posts/free_software.md

 In order to exercise software freedom, a user needs to be allowed, by the rightholders of the program, to do so, trough a *license* (synonym of "authorization" and of "permission").

 Free software licenses are *public licenses* (granted to anyone who receives a copy of the program) written as reusable documents.
-In principle, anyone could write one's own license, but it's strongly recommended against, in order to prevent [proliferation](https://en.wikipedia.org/wiki/License_proliferation).
+In principle, anyone could write one's own, but it's strongly recommended against, in order to prevent [proliferation](https://en.wikipedia.org/wiki/License_proliferation).

 Most licenses come at certain *conditions* (only applying as long as long as they are met).
 Certain conditions or restrictions are considered compatible with software freedom.

-Conditions such as that of providing attribution or retaining certain notices when distributing the program are permissible and widespread in free software licenses, as are disclaimers of warranty and liability.
+Conditions such as that of retaining attribution notices when distributing the program are permissible and widespread in free software licenses, as are disclaimers of warranty and liability.
 On the other hand, restrictions against commercial use or uses which the author abhors for moral or political reasons can never be part of a free software license, especially when they limit the [freedom to run the program](https://www.gnu.org/philosophy/programs-must-not-limit-freedom-to-run.html).

-The Free Software Foundation maintains a [list](https://www.gnu.org/licenses/license-list.html) of licenses, each classified as either free or proprietary.
-In general, however, few free software licenses, such as the [MIT](https://opensource.org/license/mit/) license, the [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0) license, the [GNU GPL](https://www.gnu.org/licenses/) and some others, are very widely and commonly used and preferred precisely because of their popularity.
+The [FSF](https://www.gnu.org/licenses/license-list.html) and [OSI](https://opensource.org/licenses/) each maintain a list of free and open source software licenses.
+In general, however, few of them, such as the [MIT](https://opensource.org/license/mit/) license, the [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0) license, the [GNU GPL](https://www.gnu.org/licenses/) and some others, dominate the free software licensing landscape.

 ## Copyleft

 Of all restrictions that are permissible in a free software license, [copyleft](https://www.gnu.org/licenses/copyleft.html) is arguably the most restrictive, interesting and discussed one.

-A copyleft license allows distributing one's own modifications to the software only as free software, under the same license (or a compatible one).
+A copyleft license allows distributing one's own modifications to the program only as free software, without additional restrictions.
 In essence, it ensures that software freedom is preserved when modified versions of the program are passed on.

-Copyleft is deeply rooted in the history of free and open source software.
-It is considered a permissible restriction because it protects software freedom itself and is not based on other principles (such as other moral or political ideas).

 Most free and open source licenses are not copyleft licenses.
 When, if ever, to use a copyleft license is, ultimately, a matter of subjective choice.

 Copyleft can be used strategically as a way to promote the release of free software by others.
-On the other hand,it can lead to license [incompatibility](https://www.gnu.org/licenses/license-compatibility.html), which may prevent mixing pieces of software under different licenses.
+On the other hand, it can lead to license [incompatibility](https://www.gnu.org/licenses/license-compatibility.html), which may prevent mixing pieces of software under different licenses.

 ## Remixing software